DIDSR/VICTRE/Sample-phantom-data/README.md

 ```

 **Merging:**
-Due to Github's file size limitations, some of the phantom raw.gz files were split and need to be merged before use.
+Due to the Github maximum file size limit, some of the phantom raw.gz files were split and need to be merged before unzipping.
 The split files end with file.gz.?.
 ```
 $ cat file.gz.? > file.gz
 ```